For an accessible version or to translate, visit:

 - They promote restriction and control of eating, which can lead to starvation or malnutrition and disordered eating habits.

-- They re-inforce societal messages that being thin shape and lower weight is the ideal body, rather than overall health and wellbeing
+- They reinforce societal messages that a thin shape and lower weight is the ideal body, rather than overall health and wellbeing.

 - They create a sense of failure if someone isn’t able to follow the rigid dietary rules.